benjamn/reify/README.md

 CommonJS code that updates the `exports` object, since interoperability with Node and CommonJS is certainly a goal of this approach.

-However, if `Module.prototype.watch` takes a `require(id)` object and a map of *setter* functions, then it seems natural for `Module.prototype.export` to be method that registers *getter* functions.
-Given these getter functions, whenever `module.watch(require(id), ...)` is called by a parent module, the getters for the `id` module will run, updating its `module.exports` object, so that the `module.watch` method has access to the latest exported values.
+However, if `Module.prototype.link` takes an `id` string and a map of *setter* functions, then it seems natural for `Module.prototype.export` to be method that registers *getter* functions.
+Given these getter functions, whenever `module.link(id, ...)` is called by a parent module, the getters for the `id` module will run, updating its `module.exports` object, so that the `module.link` method has access to the latest exported values.

 The `module.export` method is called with a single object literal whose keys are exported symbol names and whose values are getter functions for